-Tutors and class teachers will mark a student as present, late or unauthorised absence (/ present am, \ present pm L late or O absent).
-The accuracy of registers will be monitored by the Admin Assistant (Attendance).
-Any issues with registers will be taken to senior management for further action.
+Tutors and teachers will mark a student as present, late or unauthorised absence (/ present am, \ present pm L late or n, no reason given).
+The accuracy of registers will be monitored by a member of the Admin Team.
+Any issues with registers will be taken to senior leadership for further action.
 A school register is a legal document that must be filled in accurately.

-All staff have a responsibility to complete a register accurately, and as early in the lesson as is practical, for every class they teach.
+All staff have a responsibility to complete a register accurately, and as early in the lesson as is practical, for every class they teach in Key Stage 3.